unmojang/drasl/doc/configuration.md

     ServicesURL = https://example.com/yggdrasil/minecraftservices
     ```

+  - `CacheTTLSec`: Time in seconds to cache API server responses.
+This option is set to `0` by default, which disables caching.
+For authentication servers like Mojang which may rate-limit, it's recommended to at least set it to something small like `60`.
+Integer.
+Default value: `0`.

 <!-- - `[TransientLogin]`: Allow certain usernames to authenticate with a shared password, without registering.
 Useful for supporting bot accounts. -->
 <!--     - `Allow`: Boolean.
 Default value: `false`. -->
 <!--     - `UsernameRegex`: If a username matches this regular expression, it will be allowed to log in with the shared password.
 Use `".*"` to allow transient login for any username.
 String.
 Example value: `"[Bot] .*"`. -->